CADSGmbH/psimpl/README.txt

 01-12-2010 - Added the nth point, perpendicular distance and Reumann-Witkam
              routines; moved all functions related to distance calculations to the math namespace
+10-12-2010 - Fixed a bug in the perpendicular distance routine
 --------------------------------------------------------------------------------
 'psimpl' is licensed under the Mozilla Public License Version 1.1 (MPL), see the accompanying LICENSE.txt file.
 Alternatively a copy of this license may be